Your Cart (0)

 First, let’s break down why regular resistance training is so important for perimenopausal, menopausal, and postmenopausal women.

 As women go through menopause, hormonal changes can lead to muscle loss, reduced bone density, and weight gain.
+For more on the food side of body composition, see our guide to diet and menopause.
 One of the best ways to combat these changes is by incorporating strength training into your routine.
-While cardio and flexibility exercises are excellent for heart health and mobility, only resistance training directly addresses muscle and bone loss.
+While cardio and flexibility exercises are excellent for heart health and mobility, only resistance training directly addresses muscle and bone loss3.

 Any form of resistance—whether bodyweight, dumbbells, machines, or bands—applies pressure to bones and stimulates bone mineral density.
-This reduces the risk of osteoporosis and fractures, which are more common during and after menopause.
+This reduces the risk of osteoporosis and fractures, which are more common during and after menopause1.
+If you find that strength work also flares stiff knees, hips, or hands, our piece on menopause joint pain explains what is going on and how to train around it.

 Let’s explore six effective exercises you can add to your routine to build strength, energy, and long-term health.